a-yushishukla/bioinformatics-toolkit-labcode/README.md

 | **chr1** | 1001 | A -> G | 60.0 |
 | **chr1** | 1100 | C -> T | 95.0 |
 | **chr1** | 1200 | G -> A | 55.0 |

+### Project 7: Differential Gene Expression Visualization
+* **Objective:** Identify changes in gene activity between two biological conditions.

+* **Tooling:** Utilized Pandas for matrix manipulation and Seaborn for Heatmap generation.

+* **Insight:** The heatmap reveals a clear "signature" where growth-related genes were suppressed and repair-related genes were activated in the treatment group, demonstrating the cellular response to the stimulus.